DS2 (album): Album artwork

 The basis for the album's cover art is a stock photo sold through Shutterstock with the title "Color drop in water, photographed in motion.
 Ink swirling in water.
 Cloud of silky ink in water isolated on white background.
 Colorful ink in water, ink drop".
 The image was created by Sanja Tošić, an artist based in Slovenia.
 Although she did not know who Future was until The Fader contacted her to ask about the album art, Tošić said that she would buy a copy of his album.

 Promotion

 The album's lead single, "Fuck Up Some Commas", was released on March 2, 2015, the music video for the song was released on March 27.
 It peaked at number 55 on the US Billboard Hot 100.

 The album's second single, "Where Ya At" featuring Drake, was released on July 16, 2015, the song peaked at number 28 on the Billboard Hot 100.

-"Stick Talk" was later sent to rhythmic contemporary radio as the album's third single on February 1, 2016, the song peaked at number 91 on the Billboard Hot 100.
+"Stick Talk" was later sent to urban contemporary radio as the album's third single on February 1, 2016, the song peaked at number 91 on the Billboard Hot 100.